CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
 The back-end depends on a [thumbnail server](https://github.com/CMU-CREATE-Lab/timemachine-thumbnail-server) to provides video urls.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+This tool is tested and worked on:
+- MAC Desktop Chrome 76
+- Android Mobile Chrome 76
+- MAC Desktop Safari 12
+- iOS Mobile Safari 12

 ### Table of Content
 - [Install MySQL](#install-mysql)